-The following chapter provides mitigation measures for potential negative environmental and social impacts resulting from the operation of the Boujdour 20 MW PV Project.
+The following chapter provides mitigation measures for potential negative environmental and social impacts resulting from the operation of the Project.
+Mitigation measures are specific for the proposed NOORo IV PV and its associated facilities (including the 225 kV Power Line).